-- Finally, the estimated normalized effective diffusion coefficients of water vapor are displayed in Figure 10 as a function of density at 263 K. The normalized effective diffusion coefficients obtained by application of Equation 14 together with the polynomial fit of the vertical effective thermal conductivity are shown as a black solid line in Figure 10.
+Finally, the estimated normalized effective diffusion coefficients of water vapor are displayed in Fig. 10 as a function of density at 263 K. The normalized effective diffusion coefficients obtained by application of Eq.
+(14), together with the polynomial fit of the vertical effective thermal conductivity, are shown as a solid black line in Fig. 10.
 The normalized effective diffusion coefficient decreases with density and mostly remains in the 0.98 to 0.8 range.
-Notably, detailed seasonal snow models working under the fast kinetics assumption could thus make the reasonable simplifying assumption that $D^{\text{norm}} =$ - 0.90, independent of snow type.
+Notably, detailed seasonal snow models working under the fast kinetics assumption could thus make the reasonable simplifying assumption that $D^{\text{norm}} = 0.90$ , independent of snow type.
 This would result in a less than 10% error on the effective diffusion coefficient of water vapor.